Adult Driving License - 18 Years Old + Older

 What You Need to Know

-We know getting a driver's license can be a confusing process, and being an adult sometimes makes it more difficult.
-So, we are dedicated to providing our students with the knowledge and services they need to go from a learner's permit to obtaining a CT driver's license.
+We know getting an adult driver’s license can be a confusing process, and being an adult sometimes makes it more difficult.
+So, we are dedicated to providing our students with the knowledge and services they need to go from a learner’s permit to obtaining an adult Connecticut driver’s license.
+We offer you a full array of adult training options, classroom training (the adult 8-Hour Safe Driving Practices Course) and on-road driver training.
 As you are about to see, there is not another driving school in Stamford, Greenwich, New Canaan, Darien, Norwalk or anywhere in Connecticut offering new adult drivers this level of commitment and support.

 On this page, you will find licensing information specific to the Connecticut DMV’s requirements:

-- Learner's Permit - information and ways we can help
+- Adult Learner’s Permit – the first step in your adult driver training – we have information and ways we can help

-- 8-Hour Safe Driving Practices Course - for students 18 & older
+- 8-Hour Safe Driving Practices Course – a mandatory class for all new adult driving license applicants, our adult classes provide driver training for students 18 & older

-- Driving Lessons - how you can sign up
+- Driving Lessons – One of the few schools offering them, we believe they’re critical for real adult driver training – see how you can sign up

 All first-time CT driver’s license applicants need to obtain a CT Learner’s Permit.